byui-cse/cse210-ww-exemplo-pt/README.md

 This repository contains the code for many different projects.
 They are arranged as follows:

 * `csharp-prep` - Starter projects for each of the C# Prep assignments.
-* `prepare` - Starter projects for each of the preparation Learning Activities.
+* `preparar` - Starter projects for each of the preparation Aprendizagem Activities.